 Structural plans: $3,000

-Andy estimates he will have the whole project paid off in three years.
+Andy estimates he will have the whole project paid off in just a couple of years.
 Then he’ll be bringing in an additional 22K a year.

 That’s an amazing disposable income!